Kim Williams (media executive)

-Kimberley Lynton "Kim" Williams AM (born 1952) is an Australian media executive and composer.
-He has headed a wide range of prominent organisations such as Musica Viva Australia, Foxtel, the Australian Film Commission, the Sydney Opera House Trust and News Limited (now News Corp Australia).
+Kimberley Lynton Williams AM (born 1952) is an Australian media executive and composer.
+He has headed a wide range of prominent organisations such as Musica Viva Australia, Foxtel, the Australian Film Commission, the Sydney Opera House Trust and News Limited.
+In 2024 he was appointed chair of the Australian Broadcasting Corporation.

 Family and early life

-Williams was born in Sydney to Joan and David Williams AM (1925–2009).
+Williams was born in Sydney to Joan and David Williams (1925–2009).
 His father was managing director of the Greater Union Organisation and recipient of the Australian Film Institute's Raymond Longford Award.
 Candice, his sister, is married to the cellist Nathan Waks.
 He attended schools in West Ryde (Marsden High School where Richard Gill was his music teacher) and Ermington.
 During his youth he was an Australian Lego champion.

 Musical education and achievements

 He studied the clarinet, and had tuition from Donald Westlake at the Sydney Conservatorium of Music.
 He won a Commonwealth scholarship to the University of Sydney, choosing to study music.
 He also had private lessons with Peter Sculthorpe in 1969.
 He was invited by Donald Peart, inaugural Professor of Music at the University of Sydney, to be the concert organiser of the International Society for Contemporary Music.

 He composed music from an early age and into his 30s and his compositions include: